-Circuit Shorts: Tech Names
+Circuit Shorts: The Origin of Tech Names

 I assume that most readers would have already known how to expand these acronyms.
 But what about the “RS” in RS232?
 Receiver Sender?
 Remote Serial?
 Nope.
 Simply Recommended Standard.
 RJ-45?
 Ring Jack 45, which has a nice ring to it.
 CR2032 coin cell?
 “C” is for the battery’s composition and “R” for a round shape, that’s 20 mm in diameter and 3.2 mm high.
 Neat.
 I2C?
 Inter-Integrated Circuit — whatever that means — called out as “I-square-C,” “I-two-C,” or “IIC.”
 Did you know that now there’s an update to I2C called I3C?
 As far as I can tell, it’s not an acronym, just I(2+1)C, and its marketing name is SenseWire.
 You might have seen TWI, Two Wire Interface.
 Well, that’s just what companies who didn’t implement the full spec, or those who want to avoid the I2C trademark, call I2C.
 (The trademark expired in 2015.)